bencody/wordcount/README.md

 ## Assumptions

 - Words must consist only of valid characters.
 "A1" would not be considered a word because the character "1" is not considered valid.
+- Average word count is calculated based on all words, not unique words.
+- Average word count output should include exactly 2 decimal places and use English number formatting.

 ## Checklist